-- 13. Urgent action must be authorised where the Council is satisfied that there is imminent danger of serious harm or serious pollution of controlled waters being caused as a result of contaminated land.
-In such circumstances the procedures identified in the statutory guidance will be followed which may involve the forced entry into the premises (see also Appendix 5, Powers of Entry and the Appointment of "Suitable Persons"). - 14.
-The terms "imminent" and "serious" are unfortunately not defined, local authorities are advised to use the normal meaning of the words.
-There is, however, guidance on what may constitute "seriousness" when assessing the reasonableness of remediation. - 15.
-The Council will undertake the remediation in urgent cases where it is the enforcing authority if it is of the opinion that the risk would not be mitigated by enforcement action.
-In the case of a special site the Council will declare the land contaminated land in accordance with the statutory procedure, and then notify the Environment Agency who will then be responsible for the remediation. - 16.
-In appropriate cases the Council will seek to recover costs of remediation works it has completed.
+- 5.13 Urgent action must be authorised where the Council is satisfied that there is imminent danger of serious harm or serious pollution of controlled waters being caused as a result of contaminated land.
+In such circumstances the procedures identified in the statutory guidance will be followed which may involve the forced entry into the premises (see also appendix 5). - 5.14 The terms "imminent" and "serious" are unfortunately not defined, local authorities are advised to use the normal meaning of the words.
+There is, however, guidance on what may constitute "seriousness" when assessing the reasonableness of remediation. - 5.15 The Council will undertake the remediation in urgent cases where it is the enforcing authority if it is of the opinion that the risk would not be mitigated by enforcement action.
+In the case of a special site the Council will declare the land contaminated land in accordance with the statutory procedure, and then notify the Environment Agency who will then be responsible for the remediation. - 5.16 In appropriate cases the Council will seek to recover costs of remediation works it has completed.